-Mr Nic Dewar advised that his brigade as a whole is against combining the CESM and CBFCO positions.
+Mr Nic Dewar advised that his brigade overall is against combining the CESM and CBFCO positions, based on previous brigade discussions.

 Mr Blair Wilding advised that the matter is not supported by his brigade and the matter should not be considered at this meeting as further discussions are required with brigade members.